 Recently we posted a simple script to toggle "Show hidden files and folders" option in Windows:

-Create Simple Script to Show / Hide Hidden Files and Folders in Windows XP, Vista and 7
+Create Simple Script to Show / Hide Hidden Files and Folders in Windows

 And now we'll tell you how to add an option "Show / Hide Hidden Files" in Desktop and Explorer context menu (menu which appears when you right-click) to make the task faster and easier.

-In Windows XP, you'll need to right-click on a folder to get the option.
-In Windows Vista and 7, you can right-click on an empty area in Explorer or Desktop to get the option.
+In Windows XP, you’ll need to right-click on a folder to get the option.
+In Windows Vista and later, you can right-click on an empty area in Explorer or Desktop to get the option.

 HOW-TO: